TritonDataCenter/node-http-signature/http_signing.md

 `request-line` value.
-While this is overloading the definition of `headers` in HTTP linguism, the request-line is defined in RFC 2616, and as the outlier from headers in useful signature calculation, it is deemed simpler to simply use `request-line` then to add a separate parameter for it.
+While this is overloading the definition of `headers` in HTTP linguism, the request-line is defined in RFC 2616, and as the outlier from headers in useful signature calculation, it is deemed simpler to simply use `request-line` than to add a separate parameter for it.

 #### extensions